spmeesseman/vscode-taskexplorer/README.md

 ## Description

-> Provides a view in either (or both) the SideBar and/or Explorer that displays all supported tasks organized into a treeview, with parent task file nodes, grouped nodes, and project folders (convenient for large multi-root workspaces).
-Tasks can be opened for view/edit, executed, and stopped.
-NPM file nodes support special npm command(s) (i.e. 'install') via context menu.
+Provides a view in either (or both) the SideBar and/or Explorer that displays all supported tasks organized into a treeview, with parent task file nodes, grouped nodes, and project folders (convenient for large multi-root workspaces).
+Tasks can be opened for view/edit, executed, and stopped, among other things for specific task types, for example NPM file nodes support common npm command(s) (i.e. 'install') via context menu.

 ## Table of Contents